Persistence in randomly switched Lotka-Volterra food chains: Mathematical tools

 { $\square$\bigbreak}

-Under the hypothesis that the $F^j$s are of the form \eqref{fucntions_F_i^j}, we can determine exactly the form of the set $I_\mu$ for $\mu \in \PP_{erg}(\partial B \times E)$.
+When the $F^j$s are of the form \eqref{fucntions_F_i^j}, we can determine exactly the form of the set $I_\mu$ for $\mu \in \PP_{erg}(\partial B \times E)$.
 The next proposition has already been proved in \cite[Lemma A.1]{HeningDang18c} in the stochastic differential equations setting.
-We extend here the result to the model with switching.
+We extend here the result to the model with random switching.